diogowernik/procedimentos/criar-user-preparar-ambiente.md

-Criar novo user:
+Dicas como criar novo user no ubuntu, como assinar a chave ssh para conectar com C9 e instalar utilizar o ruby:

-sudo adduser diogowernik
+    sudo adduser username

 Create the SSH directory with the ssh command:

-ssh diogowernik@159.203.44.1 'mkdir -p ~/.ssh'
+    ssh username@159.203.44.1 'mkdir -p ~/.ssh'

 Use the scp command to copy the key:

     scp ~/.ssh/id_rsa.pub diogowernik@159.203.44.1:~/.ssh/authorized_keys

 how do i disable the password login for the user and only auth on the ssh key.

-Edit the /etc/ssh/sshd_config file, find
+    /etc/ssh/sshd_config

     PasswordAuthentication yes

     and set it to no.

-na pasta home/diogowernik/.ssh/authorized_keys copiar a chave do digitalocean lá.
+na pasta home/username/.ssh/authorized_keys copiar a chave do cloud9 lá.

 ------